• Skip to primary navigation

 • If you don't have a food processor, use a fork to mash the chickpeas.

-• Instead of bread, fill of large hot house tomato, serve inside lettuce wraps, add to a green salad, or eat directly from a bowl.
+• Instead of bread, fill a large hot house tomato, serve inside lettuce wraps, add to a green salad, or eat directly from a bowl.

 • Add additional chopped vegetables for more veggies.